 Rule Reference: §809.111(c)–(f)

-In accordance with titled “Child Care and Unemployment Insurance Early Warning Report and Child Care Income Report,” the Child Care Fact-Finder’s Desk Aid (FDCM-55).
+In accordance with TA Bulletin 276, Change 1, issued July 13, 2022, and titled “Child Care and Unemployment Insurance Early Warning Report and Child Care Income Report—Update,” and subsequent issuances, Boards must use the tools and reports referenced in the Child Care Fact-Finder’s Desk Aid (FDCM-55).
+This is available on TWC’s intranet.
+(The TWC intranet is not available to the public.)

 Note: Boards must report suspected nonemployee program fraud in the Program Integrity Reporting and Tracking System (PIRTS) before fact-finding.
 PIRTS will produce a case number for the incident.

 To gain access to PIRTS, Boards need to complete the PIRTS User Agreement (FDCM-67).
+This is available on TWC’s intranet.
+(The TWC intranet is not available to the public.)

--200: Suspected Fraud
+G-200: Suspected Fraud

 Boards must be aware that a parent, provider, or any other person in a position to commit fraud may be suspected of fraud if the individual presents or causes to be presented to the Board or its child care contractor one or more of the following items:

-A request for reimbursement in excess of the amount charged by the provider for child care
+A request for payment in excess of the amount charged by the provider for child care

-A claim for if evidence indicates that the individual may have one of the following:
+A claim for CCS if evidence indicates that the individual may have one of the following:

-Known, or should have known, that were not provided as claimed
+Known, or should have known, that CCS were not provided as claimed

 Known, or should have known, that information provided is false or fraudulent

-Received during a period in which the parent or child was not eligible for services
+Received CCS during a period in which the parent or child was not eligible for services

 Known, or should have known, that child care subsidies were provided to an individual not eligible to be a provider

-Otherwise indicated that the individual knew or should have known that the actions were in violation of state or federal statute or regulations relating to
+Otherwise indicated that the individual knew or should have known that the actions were in violation of state or federal statute or regulations relating to CCS

 Rule Reference: §809.112(a)